Azure/modern-web-app-pattern-dotnet/guide/plan-the-implementation.md

 ### Application platform

 [Azure App Service](https://learn.microsoft.com/azure/app-service/overview) is an HTTP-based, managed service for hosting web apps, REST APIs, and mobile back ends.
-Among Azure [compute options](https://learn.microsoft.com/azure/architecture/guide/technology-choices/compute-decision-tree), Relecloud chose Azure App Service because it meets the following requirements:
+Relecloud chose Azure App Service because it meets the following requirements:

 - **High SLA.** It has a high SLA that meets the production environment SLO.
 - **Reduced management overhead.** It's a fully managed solution that handles scaling, health checks, and load balancing.